tnichols217/notes/APBiology/8/Notes/Worksheets/1 - Elephants 1.md

 Your teacher won a grant and was gifted elephant poop from the African savanna and soil from there as well.
 Your teacher rocks!!

 > [!question] Make 2 observations on the elephant poop.
+> 1. Seeds that are processed often remain intact after expulsion
+> 2. They heo

 > [!question] Compare and contrast the seed found in the elephant poop vs those found in soil.